Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 The earth quakes and roars with the might of a god.
 Select a tile within range.
 An earthquake begins in a 3 tile radius centered at that tile.
 This area permanently becomes difficult terrain.
-This is a ground effect, and does not affect creatures with flying or who are suffering from the aloft condition.
+This is a ground effect, and does not affect creatures with flying or who are suffering from the aloft ailment.

 For the duration of this effect, whenever a creature starts their turn in the earthquake or enters it for the first time on their turn, make an Agility attack against them.
 If you hit, deal 4d6 + 4 \* Presence earth damage.
 If you miss, they suffer the effects at half efficacy.